Dentistry for Kids

 The U.S. Centers for Disease Control and Prevention estimate that one in five children has untreated tooth decay.
 It is a common problem and one that may not show any early symptoms.

 According to the American Academy of Pediatric Dentistry, a child should be brought to a dentist by their first birthday or when their first tooth appears in order to prevent dental problems from developing.

 When you bring your child to the dentist for his or her first visit, we will go through many of the same exams we do for adults but tailored for those of a young age.
 We’ll examine their teeth and gums, check their overall dental health and look for any potential problems.
 If needed, we may also do a gentle cleaning.

 In addition to scheduling regular dental visits, it’s also important to start good dental care at home.
 For babies that means regularly wiping down their gums and for toddlers it means starting to actually brush their teeth with a child-safe toothpaste.
+These are key for preventing restorative dental procedures like crowns.
 Starting good habits now will pay off later when it comes time for them to brush their own teeth.